 He devoured Isaac Asimov’s futuristic sci-fi book series, Foundation, and was inspired by its message to pursue the noble goal of prolonging and advancing civilisation.
 This kid dreamed big.
 Unfortunately, his love of humanity was seen as “not cool” by a bunch of boys who routinely bullied and abused him, once to the point of hospitalisation by throwing him down a flight of stairs and beating him unconscious.
 I expect they’re shitting in their pants today.
 After all, Musk is one small tragedy away from becoming a supervillain.

 At 18, Musk emigrated to Canada and pursued his degrees in Physics and Economics.
 He moved to California at 24 to begin his PhD in Applied Physics and Materials Science at Stanford, but quit after two days to crack on with saving the world and everything.
 He had major aspirations for renewable energy, space travel and internet entrepreneurship, and had not a minute to waste.

 Elon Musk in Business

 Elon launched his first business, Zip2, with his younger brother, Kimbal, operating a digital city guide for newspaper giants like the New York Times.
 They sold up a few years later for $307 million, with Elon netting $22 million for himself.
 Time to buy a yacht and live the good life, no?

 Not this guy.
 The following month, he invested $10 million into his next start-up, X.com, an e-payment company which later merged to become the ubiquitious PayPal.
-He had clashes with the board though, and three years after its inception PayPal was sold to eBay for $1.5 billion.
+Three years after its inception, Musk and co sold PayPal to eBay for $1.5 billion.
 Now, maybe I’ve got supervillains on the brain but I can’t read that number without saying it like Dr Evil, and neither should you.
 Musk netted $165 million from the deal and freed himself up – to go to space.